 3.2 Policy Effectiveness

+Overall, we saw two policy types with largely positive forest cover effects, but also noticed mixed results for two other policy types.
+For a detailed breakdown of forest cover results, see Figure 2.
+The clear majority (88%, n=26) of cases in our dataset of payments for ecosystem services policies were associated with positive outcomes for forest cover, and none found negative impacts.Community-based management was the second most likely policy type to be associated with positive forest impacts, with 81% of cases associated with positive outcomes (n=31).
+Although there is global concern that many protected areas are merely “paper parks” which do not work on the ground (Di Minin and Toivonen 2015), 66% of the cases of protected areas in our dataset (n=63) were associated with positive forest cover impacts, implying that protected areas in the region are often effective.
+Agricultural subsidies, which occurred in 11% of cases (n=22), were associated with negative impacts on forest cover in 86% of cases across five countries.

-Figure 2 Sum of positive and negative cases for each policy type.
+Figure 2 Effect of each policy type on forest cover (positive cases are aggregated above the axis, negative below).
 Different fills correspond to different countries.
 Cases with no effect are listed below the bars.

 3.2.1 Payments for Ecosystem Services

-Payments for Ecosystem Services was solely represented by payments for ecosystem services.
-The clear majority (88%, n=26) of cases in our dataset of payments for ecosystem services policies were associated with positive outcomes for forest cover, and none found negative impacts (see Figure 2).
 All the positive payments for ecosystem services cases were from two countries: Mexico and Costa Rica, which happen to have the greatest governmental capacity and the clearest property rights for forest land, both likely prerequisites for successful payments programs.
 This is consistent with the recent review by Busch and Ferretti-Gallon (2017).
 They found only five spatially explicit econometric studies of the impact of payments for ecosystem services on forest cover.
 All five of these studies reported positive results, and despite the global reach of their literature review, all five of the cases were from Mexico and Costa Rica.
 It is thus not clear if this policy type would be associated with similar success in countries with weaker governments and more conflicts over forest ownership.
 Among the cases we reported, several methods were used to causally link land cover changes to payments for ecosystem services and to account for potential leakage and additionality concerns.
 Leakage describes deforestation of lands not under contract to compensate for protecting forest through a payments for ecosystem services program.
 Additionality refers to the effect of a policy on an outcome beyond a baseline expected outcome in the absence of the policy intervention (Gillenwater 2012).
 Alix-Garcia, Shapiro, and Sims (2012) and Scullion et al. (2011) attempted to measure additionality and found modest total avoided deforestation using a matched controls difference in differences method.
 Other studies, including Robalino and Pfaff (2013), Sanchez-Azofeifa et al. (2007) and Robalino et al. (2008), found low avoided deforestation as a result of payment programs but found improvements in impacts over time.

 3.2.2 Community-Based Management

-Community-based management was the second most likely policy type to be associated with positive forest impacts, with 81% of cases associated with positive outcomes (n=31, see Figure 2).
 Fortmann (2014) studied community forest concessions in Guatemala's Maya Biosphere Reserve using the difference in differences method and reported that this policy was effective in reducing deforestation among all types of concessions.
 This method attempts to emulate an experimental design by measuring the difference in a control group and treatment group effect in a natural setting.
 Barsimantov (2009) and Barsimantov and Kendall (2012) used econometrics and reported that both common property tenure and community forestry are generally related to lower deforestation.
 DiGiano, Ellis, and Keys (2013) looked at privatization of Mexican ejidos that owned forest and concluded that the more communal the ownership of the land, the lower the deforestation.